cpjobling/eg-151-textbook/eg_151/lectures/intro.md

 2.  **Five short 'C' language programming exercises** &ndash; 20% (4% each)

     -   An example program will be provided which students are expected to modify so as it performs the required functions.
-The 4 exercises involve creating a binary counter, reading a digital input, reading an analogue input and working with arrays.
+The 5 exercises involve creating a binary counter, reading a digital input, reading an analogue input and working with arrays, and writing information to an LCD display device.
         Assessment will be through submission of a lab diary containing the modified and commented code, a flow chart and a description of the changes made.
-Submission will be through the Turnitin platform.
+Submission will be through the Canvas platform.

 +++ {"slideshow": {"slide_type": "fragment"}}